Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Training of an IBC-DMP agent

 \subsubsection{Experience Storing and Forgetting}

-Similar to all off-policy RL agents with experience replay, the IBC-DMP agent also stores its interaction data with the environment in the interaction buffer, at every sampling instant.
-As shown in Fig.~\ref{fig:over_view}, the latest interaction data is always added to the tail of the interaction buffer, right after the demonstration data.
+Similar to all off-policy RL agents with experience replay, the IBC-DMP agent also stores its interaction data with the environment in the replay buffer, at every sampling instant.
+As shown in Fig.~\ref{fig:over_view}, the latest interaction data is always added to the tail of the replay buffer, right after the demonstration data.
 The storing process is represented as a dashed arrow.
-The interaction buffer has a fixed size such that the old data is forgotten and replaced by the new data.
-Thus, the demonstration data are ultimately purged from the interaction buffer and lose their impacts on the data batches $\mathcal{B}_{\mathrm{D}}^Q$ and $\mathcal{B}_{\mathrm{I}}^Q$ as the learning proceeds.
+The replay buffer has a fixed size such that the old data is forgotten and replaced by the new data.
+Thus, the demonstration data are ultimately purged from the replay buffer and lose their impacts on the data batches $\mathcal{B}_{\mathrm{D}}^Q$ and $\mathcal{B}_{\mathrm{R}}^{Q}$ as the learning proceeds.